pavankjadda/OAuth2-SpringSecurity-Angular/README.md

-# OAuth2 authentication with Spring Boot 2, Angular 8 and MySql
+# OAuth 2.0 implementation with Spring Security, Angular 8 and MySql

-Spring Security implementation with Spring Session, Spring Data and Spring Boot.
-Following usecases covered
+OAuth 2.0 implementation with Spring Security, Angular 8 and MySql

 #### How to Run?
-Please follow instructions from https://medium.com/@pavankjadda/oauth2-authentication-with-spring-boot2-mysql-and-angular-7-488bdfe82cc1
+Please follow instructions from [Medium Article](https://medium.com/t/@pavankjadda/oauth2-authentication-with-spring-boot2-mysql-and-angular-7-488bdfe82cc1)